Sliema: Transport

-Sliema is served by Malta Public Transport including route TD3 which serves Malta International Airport.
+Buses

+Sliema is served by Malta Public Transport, including route TD13 or Airport Direct, which serves Malta International Airport.
+More routes to Valletta: 13, 13A (a shorter version of route 13 this terminates in San Julian), 14, 15(from ferries), 16 and 21 (from ferries).
+Other routes such as 202 go to ir-Rabat, and 211 to Rahal il-Gdid serving also the industrial area of Kordin.
+Route 225 to Golden bay, 222 to Cirkewwa Ferry terminal, route 110 to the hospital alongside 233 which also stops at the University of Malta.

+Ferry

 A ferry service operates to Valletta.
-More routes to Valletta: 13, 13A(a shorter version of route 13 this terminates in San Julian), 14, 15(from ferries), 16 and 21 (from ferries).
-Other routes such as 202 go to ir-Rabat, and 211 to Rahal il-Gdid serving also the industrial area of Kordin.
-Route 225 to Golden bay, 222 to Cirkewwa Ferry terminal, route 110 to the hospital along side 223.
+There are also other private ferry services operating from Sliema.
+Starting from the 5th of May, a Fast Ferry service will be introduced between Sliema, Bugibba and Gozo.